MAEldredgePro/ForgetMeNot/README.md

    - search for lists by list name?
  - [ ] User must be able to customize task list view.
    - what does this mean?
+   - sort by... stuff?
+   - Do we need to add a 'due by' date?
  - [ ] App must be intuitive and easy to use.
    - is this even quantifiable?
+   - Does this mean the UI must look/feel like the screenshots
+     - posted on slack? (single-screen UI)

 ### Old (Stretch?)
 Requirements:
  - [ ] Removed: App must be secure and user data must be protected.